Wireless

 What is a wireless access point?

-Wireless access point is a small dedicated hardware device with a built-in network adapter, antenna, radio transmitter, and receiver.
+The wireless access point is a small dedicated hardware device with a built-in network adapter, antenna, radio transmitter, and receiver.
 Access points act as the central transmitter and receiver of wireless network radio signals.
-At San Antonio College, there are more than 250 access points available to provide network connection to wireless users.
+At San Antonio College, there are more than 250 access points available to provide network connections to wireless users.

 What is a hotspot?